10adavis/Git_Training/README.md

 * Install [RStudio Desktop 1.2 or above](https://rstudio.com/products/rstudio/)

 ### Running the test analysis:
-This tutorial includes a very simple analysis, which reads in an excel spreadsheet and outputs the contents of that spreadsheet to a .txt file.
+This tutorial includes a very simple analysis, executed in 2 .Rmd scripts.
+In [1.02_Hello-World.Rmd](Scripts/1.02_Hello-World.Rmd)  which reads in an excel spreadsheet and outputs the contents of that spreadsheet to a .txt file.
+In [2.02_PCA-example.Rmd](Scripts/2.02_PCA-example.Rmd), we run a simple PCA analysis of the mtcars dataset.

 After cloning this repo, the first required step is to install the R dependencies required to run the analysis (written in the .Rmd files in R_scripts).
 To do so, execute the following command in your R environment.